zokugun/vscode-sync-settings/README.md

 - `> Sync Settings: Reload the settings`: reload the repository' settings
 - `> Sync Settings: Create a new profile`: create a new profile
 - `> Sync Settings: Switch to profile`: switch to the selected profile
-- `> Sync Settings: Remove all settings and extensions`: :warning::warning: remove all your local resources :warning::warning:
+- `> Sync Settings: Remove all settings and extensions`: ⚠️⚠️ remove all your local resources ⚠️⚠️

 ## Donations